Loading617/Guitar/README.md

 </p>

 # Guitar
-Guitar is a Music Player/Google TV/Android/Fire TV
+Guitar is a Music Player with Visualizer/Google TV/Android/Fire TV